bovine3dom/site/content/post/the-tridactyl-keypress-security-bug.md

 - Any website could trigger binds outside of our command line for nuisance attacks - adding bookmarks, closing Firefox, etc.

-    - It would be hard for a website to trigger any non-default binds as it would have no way of knowing which those were.
+    - It would be hard for a website to trigger any non-default binds as it would have no way of knowing which those were without just trying them all, which would cause obvious side-effects on the page.

 - If the native messenger was installed, shell commands (without any arguments, to the best of our knowledge) could be executed.

     - Very creative attacks piping the output of `mpv` into another command could be possible but would require some amount of thought.
 We've spent some time trying to craft attacks but haven't managed it yet.

-For clarity: if you have the native messenger installed and you are on an unpatched version, it is possible that any website could execute commands in your shell and
+For clarity: if you have the native messenger installed and you are on an unpatched version, it is possible that any website could execute commands with arguments in your shell.
+If you read any of the above and thought "ah, nevermind, it's just a minor issue, I don't need to update", I would politely urge you to reconsider.

 # Prevention